No Way Out (2004): Preliminary matches

-After Sunday Night Heat, the pay-per-view began with a handicap match that saw the WWE Tag Team Champions Rikishi and Scotty 2 Hotty defend their titles against Basham Brothers (Doug Basham and Danny Basham) and Shaniqua.
+After Sunday Night Heat, the pay-per-view began with a handicap match that saw Rikishi and Scotty 2 Hotty, the WWE Tag Team Champions, defend their title against Basham Brothers (Doug Basham and Danny Basham) and Shaniqua.
 During the match Hotty attempted a worm on Shaniqua, but Shaniqua countered by clotheslining Hotty.
 The challengers had the advantage until Hotty clotheslined the Bashams, causing them to flip over the top ring rope and into ringside.
 Afterwards, Rikishi delivered a Samoan drop.
-Rikishi then covered Shaniqua to retain the championships.
+Rikishi then covered Shaniqua to retain the championship.

 Next was a singles match, in which Jamie Noble was blindfolded as he faced his storyline girlfriend Nidia.
 Nidia would take advantage of Noble's inability to see by performing antics that caused him to fall.
 Eventually, Noble was able to apply the guillotine choke on Nidia.
 Noble won the match after he forced her to submit with this move.

 The third contest was a tag team match, in which World's Greatest Tag Team (Shelton Benjamin and Charlie Haas) faced the APA (Bradshaw and Faarooq).
 At one point, Bradshaw performed a clothesline on Haas.
 Benjamin then delivered a superkick to Bradshaw and pinned him to gain the win for his team.
 After the match, Goldberg was seen arriving at the arena and being escorted to his seat by arena security.
 In the ring, SmackDown!
 General Manager Paul Heyman gave a promotional in-ring segment on how SmackDown! was the better program over Raw.
 Brock Lesnar would come down to the ring to promote his match and to insult Goldberg.
 As part of the storyline, Goldberg immediately jumped over the barricade into the ring, where Lesnar performed a spear on Goldberg.
 However, he recuperated and delivered a Jackhammer to Lesnar.
 Goldberg was then escorted out of the arena by security.